Unesio-Severino/Unesio-Severino/README.md

 </p>

 <p align='left'>
-I'm a Software Developer, IT Technitian from Mozambique 💚, and few years of coding 🧐. with knowledge on how to operate with system and infrastructures, also hardware and computer fixing problem.
+I'm a Web Developer, IT Technitian from Mozambique 💚, and few years of coding 🧐. with knowledge on how to operate with system and infrastructures, also hardware and computer fixing problem.
 I'm so obsessed with the idea of improving myself in the world of technology.

 ---